lamilekan263/lamilekan263/README.md

-### ✔️ I'm currently learning
+### ✔️ I'm currently doing and building things with
 - JavaScript
 - ReactJS

 ### 👩‍💻 I'm working on
-- Building projects and my portfolio website.
+- Building projects and more projects
-Although, I think I'll wait to learn React before I build the website.

 ### 💡 Goals for 2020
 - Complete #100DaysOfCode challenge